 - Oil - Olive oil, vegetable or sunflower oil can be used.

 - White mushroom can be substituted with Portobello mushrooms or Cremini mushrooms.

 - Chicken stock can be substituted with vegetable stock or chicken broth.

-- To temper the cornstarch: In a small bowl, dissolve 2 tbsp cornstarch in 2 tbsp water.
-Add 2-3 tbsp of the chicken chasseur sauce and stir.
+- To temper the cornstarch: In a small bowl, dissolve 2 tablespoons cornstarch in 2 tbsp water.
+Add 2-3 tablespoons of the chicken chasseur sauce and stir.
 The cornstarch is now tempered and can be used to thicken the sauce.

 - This recipe was developed for a 6-quart/6-liter instant pot pressure cooker.

 - The overall time does not include time that the pot needs to come to pressure nor release its pressure.
 Count with extra 15 minutes.